 During our trip to Sacramento and San Francisco, we had the opportunity to test drive the 2016 Mitsubishi Lancer SE.

-Some included features of the 2016 Mitsubishi Lancer SE include but aren’t limited to:
+Some included features of the 2016 Mitsubishi Lancer SE have but aren’t limited to:

 - All-wheel control.
-Whether you’re driving on the highway, city streets or over rough terrain, the all-wheel steering was incorporated with performance in mind.
+Whether driving on the highway, city streets, or over rough terrain, the all-wheel steering was incorporated with performance in mind.

 - Interior tech and audio.
 The redesigned touchscreen interface is more stylish and easier to use than ever.

 - FUSE hands-free link system with Bluetooth and USB port.

 San Francisco is a beautiful city with gorgeous mountain views, good foodie spots for days, history, culture, and some of the best places to have a wonderful, romantic getaway with your significant other!

 So, start planning your trip today, and be sure to pin these ideas to your Pinterest board for later!

 Disclaimer: Thank you, Mitsubishi, for allowing us to review the Lancer.
 I received the Lancer for a week to facilitate this review.
 All opinions and thoughts are 100% my own!